rsinghlab/SCOT/README.md

 ![](assets/SCOT_logo.png)

 # Single-Cell alignment using Optimal Transport (SCOT)
 * **Note:** We are currently updating this repository with compertmantalized versions of the algorithm due to the new development of v.2.0.
+Please look for the release of v2.0 version for SCOTv2.

 SCOT is a Python tool for performing unsupervised alignment of single-cell multi-omics datasets.
 Its methodology is detailed in the following two papers:
 - SCOT v.1.0: [Gromov-Wasserstein based optimal transport for aligning single-cell multi-omics data](https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2)